Libero logo

 Teams, tales and tips – a guide to the local game

-This record 14th trophy followed four triumphs in five seasons, twice over recently crowned Spanish champions Atlético Madrid in two almighty cross-city clashes at the very highest level.
+Real’s third consecutive trophy in 2018 meant four triumphs in five seasons, twice over then recently crowned Spanish champions Atlético Madrid in two almighty cross-city clashes at the very highest level.
+No other metropolis has provided both finalists for Europe’s titanic showdown – Madrid has done it twice.

 When the same rivals met at the San Siro in 2016, it was the same late heartbreak for working-class Atlético as they suffered In 2014.
 Only the width of a goalpost separated the teams in Milan, Real’s Cristiano Ronaldo inevitably putting away the crucial spot kick in the shoot-out.